-Chalk River Almonte, population, 2,617, named Sub-Division for the Mexican General, is a textile centre.
+Chalk River Pleasantly sited, Almonte, named Sub-Division for the Mexican General, is a textile centre.
 Note, south of track, the clever use of mill tailraces in landscaping of gardens.
 At mileages 17.6 and 32.4 we cross Canada's Mississippi River.
 Pakenham, marked by attractive falls south of the railway, commemorates General Sir E. M. Pakenham, killed at the Battle of New Orleans in 1815.
 Wide meadows and well-tended grain and root crops characterize this part of Ontario.
 At mileage 39, the Madawaska River is seen to the south and the track crosses it at mileage 40.
-Arnprior, population, 5,500, devotes itself to textiles, boat-building, electronics, dairy products, lumbering and construction.
-Its name, like that of Braeside. where the Ottawa River is visible north of the track, is Scottish in origin.
+Arnprior, next, busily devotes itself to textiles, boatbuilding, electronics, dairy products, lumbering and construction.
+Its name, like that of Braeside, where the Ottawa River is visible north of the track, is Scottish in origin.
 Sand Point, named for the bar which juts into Chats Lake, faces Norway Bay.
-Renfrew, a town of 8,840, is noted for castings, woodworking, refrigerators, airplane engine parts, plastics, flour, feed and textiles.
+Renfrew is noted for castings manufacturing, woodworking, refrigerators, airplane engine parts, plastics, flour, feed and textiles.
 The West Bonnechere River is crossed at mileage 59.8.
 Payne, junction for the Eganville Sub-Division, and Haley's, where magnesium is mined and the Chenaux Falls Plant of the Ontario Hydro-Electric Power Commission is located, and Cobden, livestock centre named for the 19th century British statesman, are of interest.
 At mileage 74, Muskrat Lake lives up to its name and at mileage 79, the Spring and Fall migrations of Canada geese are a sight worth seeing.
 The stopover flocks sometimes are numbered in thousands.
 Snake River Station marks the crossing of Snake River.
 The Muskrat River, mileage 84.4, separated from the Ottawa by a narrow range of hills, flows in the opposite direction.
-Many eagles nest in this area.
+Many eggles nest in this grea.
 Mileage 91 shows part of 23-mile-long Allumette Island in the Ottawa River.
-Pembroke, county seat of Renfrew, a city of more than 17,030, marks the limit of Champlain's 1613 exploration of the Ottawa River.
+Pembroke, county seat of Renfrew, gateway to hunting country, marks the limit of Champlain's 1613 exploration of the Ottawa River.
 This busy city, named for Pembroke in Wales, makes box shooks, match blocks, matches, office furniture, pulp, lumber, veneer and electrical appliances.
 Between mileage 98.5 and 101, conservationists will be interested in the obvious signs of reforestation.

-Petawawa, 1,830, is the station for a large army training centre, used, as the surrounding countryside gives evidence, by mechanized units.
+Petawawa is the railway station for a large army training centre, used, as the surrounding countryside gives evidence, by mechanized units.
 The name is an Indian word for "murmuring water" which is crossed at mileage 104.
 At mileage 105, north of the track, the entrance to Petawawa Military Camp is known as Montgomery's Crossing after Viscount Montgomery, famous World War II Field Marshal.
 At mileage 106.5, the artillery range is visible.
 Chalk River, end of the Sub-Division, is served by the Chalk River, for which it is named.
 At Deep River, five miles from here is Canada's atomic energy plant, specializing in the production of atomic energy for peacetime purposes.